ckesanapalli/davidschirduan.github.io/_pages/monsterparts.md

 ---
 ![monsterparts.jpg]({{sire.url}}/images/monsterparts.jpg)

-This generator aims to help Game Masters comes up with unique creatures.
+This generator aims to help Game Masters come up with unique creatures.
 Use these results as a starting skeleton and flesh them out with your own descriptions and lore.
 Put your completed monsters in the comments so we can all enjoy them!

 <button id="monsterButton" class="btn btn-primary btn-lg" onclick="monster()">Generate Monster</button>